iceddev/cooldux/README.md

 ```

 **That's it!**  That's your entire state handler for a couple of asynchronous functions!
 Your react or whatever view can just look in redux for `props.someState.exampleA` or `props.someState.exampleAError`.

+Each of the previous examples build on eachother, you don't need to use all of the function.
+It might be that just the early examples feel helpful or it may be that you're on board to just let the automagic take you.